SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Manage_Remote_Systems.md

 ![](images/007-Power-Actions-Reset-To-BIOS.jpg)

 ## BIOS Setup Page
-Intel%reg; AMT works at at a firmware level, that is at a level lower than the operating system.
+Intel® AMT works at at a firmware level, that is at a level lower than the operating system.
 So it is possible to remote view the display even if when viewing the BIOS.

 ![](images/008-BIOS-Setup-Page.jpg)